skranz0/skranz0/README.md

 - 👋 Hi, I’m Stefan @skranz27
 - 👀 I’m interested in bioinformatics and data analysis
+- 🎓 I did my bachelor's degree in bioinformatics
-- 🌱 I’m currently learning how to use tidyverse tools effectively
+- 🌱 I’m currently doing my master's degree in Bioinformatics
-- 📫 How to reach me: Message me on [Mastodon](https://mastodontech.de/web/accounts/66787) or [Twitter](https://twitter.com/skranz0)
+- 📫 How to reach me: Message me on [Twitter](https://twitter.com/skranz0)

 <!---
 skranz27/skranz27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.